 Here I need to exclude the users who have completed the purchase, and the rest of the users is the Audience that I want.

-Likewise, you can create audience list and monitor each category.
+Likewise, you can create an audience list and monitor each category.

 By monitoring the churn customers, you can take remedies to retain the users by sending personalized push notifications to that particular audience.